Sunday, 10 November 2019

 6 THINGS TO DO BEFORE THE YEAR ENDS!

-Okay, so, you may have your final to-do list for 2019, just as I do, however, I thought I'd give you some ideas in case you don't...
+Okay, so, you may have your final to-do list for this year, however, I thought I'd give you some ideas in case you don't...

 1. Extend a shiny olive branch [make peace].